Virginia Correctional Center for Women

 The Virginia Correctional Center for Women is a female-only state prison in Virginia, USA.
 It is a part of the Virginia Department of Corrections.

-Opened in 1931, it is located on US 522 / SR 6 between Maidens and Goochland, in central Virginia.
+Opened in 1931, it is located in unincorporated Goochland County, on US 522 / SR 6 between Maidens and Goochland, in central Virginia.
 The Virginia Department of Transportation maintains the entrance road as State Route 329.